thelastpickle/cassandra-medusa/docs/gcs_setup.md

 ### Create a service account and download its keys

-Medusa will require a `credentials.json` file with the informations and keys for a service account with the appropriate role in order to interact with the bucket.
+Medusa will require a `credentials.json` file with the information and keys for a service account with the appropriate role in order to interact with the bucket.

 Create the service account (if it doesn't exist yet):